 Pick a colour scheme for your living room

 When you’ve nailed down your aesthetic, decide on the main colour for your living room.
 Think about its size and the height of its ceiling when you are making this decision.
-It may be interior design 101, but if you are looking for design ideas for small living rooms to make yours look larger and brighter, you will need to opt for lighter colours; or, perhaps, since you only use your living room in the evening, you'd rather it felt cosy and intimate with darker colours?
+It may be interior design 101, but if you are looking for small living room ideas to make yours look larger and brighter, you will need to opt for lighter colours; or, perhaps, since you only use your living room in the evening, you'd rather it felt cosy and intimate with darker colours?

 If you are blessed with a larger living room, you can be more adventurous with colour: try experimenting with a darker decorating palette, add a striking feature wall or get creative with bold paint colours.